roberthart56/projects/Machines2021/Ender3/README.md

 **Evaluation and comments.**

 * The x motion of the hot end has a bit of a bump every ~70 mm, consistent with a bad place on a roller.
+* Some components are low quality - tube connectors especially should be replaced.
+There is also an aluminum version of the extruder hardware available online.
 * Below is a picture of a test print: [Freecad file](./overhang_test.FCStd) and [stl file](./overhang.stl), printed with the same PLA filament on the Ender-3 and on a PRUSA MK3S.
 The Ender print is perhaps a little better than PRUSA's.

 ![pic](./figs/comparison.jpg)

+* Compared to PRUSA
+ * Nothing is automatic - bed levelling and filament chages are all done by hand.
+ * Design is very clean - not as much to fiddle with.
+Hot end is more accessible.
+ * Really easy to understand how it all works.